-Articling Program Registrants who have not submitted their signed mentoring agreement in the two months since their notice of acceptance into BCIA, will have their articling term held in abeyance (put on hold) until the mentoring agreement is received.
-This, in effect, will extend the articling term to however long the signed agreement is outstanding.
+Articling registrants must submit their signed mentoring agreement in the two months since being notified of their notice into BCIA.
+If not in compliancet, the articling term may be extended for however long the mentoring agreement is outstanding.

 The chart on the following page shows how elements of the Articling Program fall within three general themes which progress concurrently.
 These three themes are then integrated at the end of the program through the Program Review, the Articling Program Checklist, the Mentor Letter of Recommendation, and the two Letters of Reference when advancing to full status.